covrig/homeassistant-trackermap/README.md

 * All done!
 It might take a few minutes for HASS to register the points.<br> You might need to clear your browser cache or restart HASS.
 * If the map does not show in the frontend try to paste the html file contents to [JSBIN](http://jsbin.com/?html,output).
 If it works there your problem is with the HASS configuration.

-## Additonal information + self hosting icon and scripts
+## Additional information + self hosting icon and d3.js script
 * Download `/www/js/d3.v4.min.js` to `<your-hass-configuration-dir>/www/js` if you plan to host the script yourself.
 For this use `<script src="js/d3.v4.min.js"></script>`. <br>By default I am using the hosted version from [*D3.js*](https://d3js.org).
 <br>I am using this to read and filter the CSV file from Google Drive.
 * Download `/www/pin.png` to `<your-hass-configuration-dir>/www/`  if you plan to host the marker picture yourself.